box — Toggle axes box outlines in MATLAB and RunMat plotting.

 box controls whether the current axes draw their outer frame.
-Like MATLAB, RunMat supports box on, box off, and bare box toggling.
-This is mainly a presentation/state command, so it is usually used alongside axis, grid, and subplot-specific styling.
+It supports box on, box off, and toggle form with no argument, matching MATLAB and RunMat plotting command behavior.

 box onenables the axes frame on the current axes.box offdisables the axes frame on the current axes.- Calling